 Sale price: $884,000

-Dragonfly was a signature Tiffany Studios designs due to a few reasons.
-To start with, it was one of the most favorite symbols for Louis Tiffany himself.
+Dragonfly was a signature Tiffany Studios design due to a few reasons.
+To start with, it was one of the favorite symbols of Louis Tiffany himself.
 As he was an avid collector of Asian decorative art, he was aware that in Japan a dragonfly symbolized power and agility, while to the Chinese it meant good fortune.

-Just take a look at the dazzling irridiscence of dragonfly wings, with the etched filigrees overlaying the sky blue glass elements and you’ll have no doubt regarding why this lamp is so valuable.
-As a matter of fact, when this design was first introduced by Clara Driscoll, the comany’s accountants voted to discontinue the design as it appeared impractical and too expensive to produce.
+Just take a look at the dazzling iridescence of dragonfly wings, with the etched filigrees overlaying the sky-blue glass elements and you’ll have no doubt regarding why this lamp is so valuable.
+As a matter of fact, when this design was first introduced by Clara Driscoll, the company’s accountants voted to discontinue the design as it appeared impractical and too expensive to produce.
 Determined to create a work of art, Louis insisted on the iconic design and time has proven him right.